 Selected regulations, forms, and publications that may interest you are listed below.
-A complete listing of sales and use tax regulations, forms, and publications appears on the BOE website.
-Multilingual versions of our publications and other multilingual outreach materials are also available www.boe.ca.gov/languages/menu.htm.
+A complete listing of the available sales and use tax regulations, forms, and publications appears on our website.
+Multilingual versions of our publications and other multilingual outreach materials are also available on our website.